Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Possible systematics affecting the detection

-Second, we must ensure that the additional power law component is not an instrumental artefact.
+Second, we must ensure that the residual power law component is not an instrumental artefact.
 To do so, we re-evaluate our free parameters for the MOS and pn spectra separately.
-We find that the IC component is detected in both instruments with high significance ($4.7\,\sigma$ and $5.4\,\sigma$ for MOS and pn, respectively).
+Although we report a slight but significant tension in the gas temperature estimates from the two instruments ($kT_\mathrm{MOS} = (0.69 \pm 0.04)$~keV and $kT_\mathrm{pn} = (0.58 \pm 0.06)$~keV; likely due to cross-calibration imperfections of the Fe-L complex in the soft energy band), we find that the hard X-ray excess is detected with high significance using both instruments ($4.7\,\sigma$ and $5.4\,\sigma$ for MOS and pn, respectively).
+The detection of this excess is further demonstrated in Fig.~\ref{fig:spectrum_MOSpn}.